 Answer: In general, a screening exam is a study used to detect a disease process before signs or symptoms are present.
 For example, mammography detects early breast cancer.
 A CT Colonography exam is a sophisticated low radiation exam utilizing a multi-detector CT scanner to look for colon cancer and colon polyps.
 Special protocols are used to enhance the screening examination.
 A small tube is placed into the rectum through which carbon dioxide is used for insufflation.
 This distends the colon, allowing St. Paul Radiology physicians to obtain detailed CT images.
-No sedation is required, there is minimal patient discomfort, and the procedure time is short.
+There is minimal patient discomfort, and the procedure time is short.

 Question: What Does the CT Colonography Examination Tell My Physician and Me?

 Answer: This procedure provides detailed information on your colon health, including the detection of significant colon polyps and colon cancers.

 Question: What Are the Benefits of a CT Colonography Examination?